ElLicho007/GCP-Lateral-Movement-Detector/README.md

 Deploying compute engine instances with permissive permissions (editor role) of the default service account is a bad practice and should be avoided at all times.

-Review the output to eliminate this misconfiguration in order to prevent attackers from spread in your GCP environment and stay safe!
+Review the output to easily analyze this misconfiguration in order to prevent attackers from spread in your GCP environment and stay safe!

 # Disclaimer
 This tool is for testing and educational purposes only.